react-component/input-number/README.md

 ## License

-rc-input-number is released under the MIT license.
+@rc-component/input-number is released under the MIT license.